hatch9191/sei_project_one_faceoff/README.md

          cells[newShot].classList.remove(enemyShotClass)
        }, 1001)
 ```
 - The classic Space-Invaders enemy movement down the screen was one of my Nice-To-Have goals.
-I realised that this wasn’t going to be simple early on so chose to work on other elements that I felt would give more of an impact.
+I realised that this wasn’t going to be simple early on so chose to work on other elements that I felt would have more of an impact.
 In the end I wasn’t able to implement a working version of this in the game but on reflection I believe I could have achieved this with a separate set of virtual reference points for the enemy array which would lend the actual enemy array its predictable movement.

 ## Bugs